Adam Fox: Professional

 Fox was a Norris Trophy finalist for the second time for the 2022–23 season.

 International play

-Fox has represented the United States men's national junior ice hockey team at both the 2017 and 2018 World Junior Ice Hockey Championships.
+Fox has represented the United States junior team at both the 2017 and 2018 World Junior Championships.

-In 2017, Fox won a gold medal with Team USA while recording four points in seven games.
-The following year, Fox was named an alternate captain for Team USA at the 2018 World Junior Ice Hockey Championships.
-He led Team USA to a bronze medal while leading the team's defensemen in assists and points.
+In 2017, Fox won a gold medal with the United States, while recording four points in seven games.
+The following year, Fox was named an alternate captain at the 2018 World Junior Championships.
+He led the United States to a bronze medal, while leading the team's defensemen in assists and points.

-Following the conclusion of his collegiate career, on April 19, 2019, Fox was selected to represent the senior United States team at the 2019 IIHF World Championship held in Bratislava and Košice, Slovakia.
+Following the conclusion of his collegiate career, on April 19, 2019, Fox was selected to represent the United States senior team at the 2019 World Championship.